Maximum penalized likelihood estimation in semiparametric capture-recapture models: Semiparametric mark-recapture-recovery models

 \subsection{CJS model with time-constant individual-specific covariates}

-In the case where parameters of the CJS model are driven by time-constant or deterministic individual-specific covariates, we need to separately evaluate the probability of each encounter history, since two identical histories will in general have different probabilities due to the individual-specific covariate.
-Suppose that there are $T$ capture occasions.
-For individual $i$, let $c_i$ denote the time of its initial live capture, and let $l_i$ indicate the occasion on which it is last known to be alive (corresponding to the final occasion an individual is observed alive and not seen again, or to the capture occasion just before an animal is recovered dead).
-The invididual's encounter history can be written as $(x_{i,c_i},x_{i,c_i+1},\ldots,x_{i,T})$, where
+In the case where parameters of the CJS model are driven by time-constant or deterministic individual-specific covariates, we need to separately evaluate the probability of each encounter history, since even two identical histories will in general have different probabilities due to the individual-specific covariates.
+For individual $i$, let $c_i$ denote the time of its initial (live) capture, and let $l_i$ the occasion on which it is last known to be alive (corresponding to the final occasion an individual is observed alive and not seen again, or to the capture occasion just before an animal is recovered dead).